mdn/content/files/en-us/learn/performance/javascript/index.md

 ## Handling JavaScript animations

 Animations can improve perceived performance, making interfaces feel snappier and making users feel like progress is being made when they are waiting for a page to load (loading spinners, for example).
-However, larger animations, and greater numbers of animations will naturally require more processing power to handle, which can degrade performance.
+However, larger animations and a higher number of animations will naturally require more processing power to handle, which can degrade performance.

 The most obvious piece of animation advice is to use less animations — cut out any non-essential animations, or consider giving your users a preference they can set to turn off animations, for example if they are using a low-powered device or a mobile device with limited battery power.